How to Make Play Doh Soft Again With Ease

 - Mix a teaspoon of your hand soap into half a cup of water until it foams.

-- In bits, add the soap mixture to the flaky Play-Doh and apply pressure to mix.
+- In bits, add the water and soap mixture to the flaky Play Doh and apply pressure to mix.

 This method is sometimes preferred because it gives the dough a nice smell and fragrance.

 The No Fingers Method